-The S, N and base cation deposition data used in the UK calculations of critical loads and their exceedances are based on the "Concentration Based Estimated Deposition" (CBED) methodology (RoTAP, 2012).
-Site based measurements of air concentrations of sulphur and nitrogen, as gases and particulates, are interpolated to generate 5km maps of concentrations for the UK.
-Ion concentrations in precipitation (from the UK Eutrophying and Acidifying Pollutants (UKEAP) network) are combined with the Met Office annual precipitation map to generate maps of wet deposition.
-The wet deposition values include (a) direct deposition of cloud droplets to vegetation (known as "occult" deposition); (b) an orographic enhancement to take account of the "seeder-feeder" effect in upland regions (Fowler et al, 1988).
-Gas and particulate concentration maps are combined with spatially distributed estimates of vegetation-specific deposition velocities (Smith et al, 2000) to generate dry deposition.
-Combining these data sets produces 5km maps of total (wet + cloud + dry) deposition of S (non-marine), oxidised N and reduced N; two different sets of deposition values are used in critical load and exceedance applications: (i) "moorland": assumes grassland or moorland vegetation everywhere; (ii) "woodland": assumes forest everywhere, based on the different deposition velocities to different land cover types.
+The S, N and base cation deposition data used in the UK calculations of critical loads and their exceedances are based on the "Concentration Based Estimated Deposition" (CBED) methodology (RoTAP 2012).
+Site based measurements of air concentrations of sulphur and nitrogen, as gases and particulates, are interpolated to generate 5 x 5 km maps of concentrations for the UK.
+Ion concentrations in precipitation from the UK Eutrophying and Acidifying Pollutants (UKEAP) network are combined with the Met Office annual precipitation map to generate maps of wet deposition.
+The wet deposition values include (a) direct deposition of cloud droplets to vegetation (known as "occult" deposition); (b) an orographic enhancement to take account of the "seeder-feeder" effect in upland regions (Fowler et al. 1988).
+Gas and particulate concentration maps are combined with spatially distributed estimates of vegetation-specific deposition velocities (Smith et al. 2000) to generate dry deposition.
+Combining these data sets produces 5 x 5 km maps of total (wet + cloud + dry) deposition of S (non-marine), oxidised N and reduced N; two different sets of deposition values are used in critical load and exceedance applications: (i) "moorland": assumes grassland or moorland vegetation everywhere; (ii) "woodland": assumes forest everywhere, based on the different deposition velocities to different land cover types.

-Figure 1.1: CBED deposition for 2014-16: (a) nitrogen (oxidised plus reduced) deposition to moorland; (b) nitrogen (oxidised plus reduced) deposition to woodland; (c) acid (sulphur + nitrogen) deposition to moorland; (d) acid (sulphur + nitrogen) deposition to woodland.
+Figure 1.1: CBED deposition for 2015-17: (a) nitrogen (oxidised plus reduced) deposition to moorland; (b) nitrogen (oxidised plus reduced) deposition to woodland; (c) acid (sulphur + nitrogen) deposition to moorland; (d) acid (sulphur + nitrogen) deposition to woodland.
+Deposition is mapped for N and acidity using the same units (keq ha-1 yr-1) and class intervals.
+For the N maps, deposition rates are also shown in kg N ha-1 yr-1.

 Significant inter-annual variations in deposition can occur due to the natural variability in annual precipitation (which influences wet deposition) as well as the general circulation of air which can increase or decrease the amount of polluted air imported from the European continent.
 The CBED deposition data used to calculate critical load exceedances is therefore averaged over a three-year period; this has been demonstrated to be a suitable time period to smooth out inter-annual variations in deposition.
-Figure 1.1 shows the CBED data for 2014-16 with the N and acid deposition mapped using the same class intervals and units; additionally for the N maps the legend also shows the values in kg N per hectare per year.
+Figure 1.1 shows the CBED data for 2015-17.

 Since critical loads for terrestrial habitats are mapped on a 1km grid, for exceedance calculations deposition is assumed to be constant for all 1 km squares within each 5km grid square.
-For freshwater exceedance calculations catchment-weighted mean S and N deposition values are calculated by overlaying the catchment boundary and land cover information (moorland vs forest) onto the 5km deposition maps.
+For freshwater exceedance calculations catchment-weighted mean S and N deposition values are calculated by overlaying the catchment boundary and land cover information (moorland vs forest) onto the 5km2 deposition maps.